 b.
 Pick the right team

-Skills are an important factor when choosing the remote team, but it’s not the only one.
+Skills are an important factor when choosing the offshore team, but it’s not the only one.

-If you’d like to outsource a large project, picking a small provider is a bad idea.
+If you’d like to outsource a large project, picking a small development company is a bad idea.
 They simply might lack the skills, resources, or experience in projects of a similar scale.
-In our experience, smaller teams of highly skilled developers deliver better results than a large team.
+In our experience, smaller teams of highly skilled software developers deliver better results than a large team.
 It’s easier to manage smaller teams and communication is more streamlined, ensuring the project’s success.

 Choosing a large and flashy software development agency might seem like a good idea, but they’re usually expensive and set in their ways – and flexibility is a key prerequisite to successful offshore collaborations.
 Smaller, highly-specialized companies are more flexible and eager to please clients by understanding their goals better and adding real value to the project.

 Always check the references and portfolio.
-A reliable provider will be ready to pass you the contact data of previous or current clients.
+A reliable offshore software development company will be ready to pass you the contact data of previous or current clients.
 Choose a technology partner who can back up their claims with actual results of the software development services they have provided to other companies.

 c.
 Communicate frequently